Gopinath0903/19CS301Module8/README.md

 ![image](https://github.com/user-attachments/assets/4a9076d8-a2cf-44e1-b7d1-e638b7edf12f)

-### Result: Thus, the given program is implemented and executed successfully .
+### Result:
+Thus the python program to square all the even numbers and cube all odd numbers from a list of integers.
+Get the starting and ending range to create a list. was executed successfully .